 - Develop knowledge of chemical dependency, addiction, and their treatments, both inpatient detoxification and outpatient management, including participation in group psychotherapy.

 - Develop skills as a psychiatrist educator through teaching University of Chicago medical students and through teaching colleagues.
 This occurs regularly on inpatient services, ER, Consultation/Liaison services, in outpatient clinics, as well as in scheduled Psychiatry case conferences.

 - Develop in-depth knowledge of psychopharmacology to include advanced psychopharmacologic treatment of major psychiatric disorders, treatment of difficult patients, consulting to non-M.D. therapists.

-> - Begin an in-depth study of psychotherapeutic theories to include individual supportive, psychodynamic, family and group therapy, and Cognitive Behavior Therapy.
-The resident will treat three patients in weekly psychotherapy in the PGY-2 year, under weekly supervision.
+- Begin an in-depth study of psychotherapeutic theories to include individual supportive, psychodynamic, family and group therapy, and Cognitive Behavior Therapy.
+The resident will treat two patients in weekly psychotherapy in the PGY-2 year, under weekly supervision.

-> - Gain an understanding of human development over the life cycle, including a normal and abnormal child and adolescent development, adult development, and geriatrics.
+- Gain an understanding of human development over the life cycle, including a normal and abnormal child and adolescent development, adult development, and geriatrics.

 - Begin to develop a knowledge base in the clinical applications of forensic psychiatry.

 - Understand the scientific principles of various disciplines underlying clinical psychiatry, including the neurosciences, statistical inference, molecular and population genetics, behavioral assessment, neuropsychiatry, and other topics.